 - Middle Tarpezius

-Today we will go over the seated cable row, we use this to strengthen the back and arms.
+The seated cable row strengthens the back and arms.
 More specifically the latissimus dorsi, rhomboids and the scapular retractors.
 It can also be used to work the elbow flexors like biceps brachii.

 - Rounded Back- Your back should be straight at all times, not bent.
 You can flex slightly at the hip to allow a full range of motion.